angular-schule/website-articles/blog/2020-02-train-window/README.md

 My first approach to tackling reactive problems is a quick look into the [RxJS API documentation](https://rxjs.dev/api).
 It's very likely that an operator exists for solving the problem.
-However, it's important to not let yourself be confuse by the number of operators, especially those who sound suitable at first glance.
+However, it's important to not let yourself confuse by the number of operators, especially those who sound suitable at first glance.
-For a few minutes, I was obsessed with the thought that one of the `buffer` or `window` operators might be the solution – until I cleared my mind and started all over again.
+For a few minutes, I was obsessed with the thought that one of the `buffer` or `window` operators might be the solution.
+They are not!
+Both `buffer` and `window` (and their relatives) collect values from the source and emit them all at once – after a time or when a signal appears.
+This sound good but is still not the right thing for us when we want to move a window forward.

+Finally, I cleared my mind and started all over again.
-If there is no suitable operator for you, it's the best to think in fundamentals and begin from the bottom up using low-level operators like `map`, `filter`, `reduce` and `scan`.
+If there is no suitable operator for you, it's the best to think in fundamentals and begin from the ground up using low-level operators like `map`, `filter`, `reduce` and `scan`.

 ## About the scan operator

-You probably know the [`scan` operator](https://rxjs.dev/api/operators/scan) from numerous examples that add up values, like this one:
+When you read about the [`scan` operator](https://rxjs.dev/api/operators/scan) you often stumble upon examples that add up values, like this one:

 ```ts
 import { scan } from 'rxjs/operators';